akrolsmir/oneword/public/emails/v0-launch.md

 Hi there,

-Thanks for your interest in One Word's Game Builder!
-I'm excited to share the very first prototype of our Builder with you.
-Check it out here: https://oneword.games/builder
+Today, we're launching our Game Builder prototype to a small group of creators (including you!)
+Check it out at https://oneword.games/builder 😁

 Right now, what's supported: